gear-foundation/academy/docs/11-escrow-testing/testing.md

 }
 ```

-Great, we have written half of our program.
+Great, we've written half of our program.
 Now it's time for you to code.